Skip to main content

 Today, multiple streaming services are available to support high-resolution, uncompressed audio files for a better listening experience.
 You can use platforms like Tidal, Qobuz, Apple Music, and Amazon Music HD to deliver crisp, clean, and high-fidelity music anywhere in your home with the press of a button on your smartphone.

-- TVs
+1. TVs

 Your TV is another non-music source you can link to your whole house sound system—all you need is an input connection on your central receiver or amplifier.
-One benefit of a TV connection is that having external speakers can boost the sound quality from your TV while you’re watching shows and movies.
-Another benefit is that you can use your smartphone or tablet to send the TV audio to another room if you need to grab a snack or drink in the middle of a show, game or movie.
-Now you can follow along with important dialogue without pressing pause and disrupting movie night.
+One benefit of a TV connection is that having external speakers can boost the sound quality of your TV while you’re watching shows and movies.
+Another benefit is that you can use your smartphone or tablet to send the TV audio to another room if you need to grab a snack or drink in the middle of a show, game, or movie.
+Now, you can follow along with important dialogue without pressing pause and disrupting movie night.

 Discover Whole-Home Audio in Henrico & Richmond, VA